-Clifty Falls Events
+Clifty Falls State Park advisories

 Clifty Falls State Park is located near Madison with entrances on state roads 56 and 62.
 The park’s waterfalls change moods with the weather and the seasons and can range from roaring plunges to delicate bridal-veil mists to gleaming frozen titans.
 Winter and spring visits reveal them at their best.
 The rugged splendor of Clifty Canyon offers exciting year-round hiking and scenery.